nekosan23/Just-having-fun/README.md

 -Debug branch contains all the latest edit straight out of my own pc and can contains error that doesn't let the software work

--Release will only contains the final product for "include version number" wich is polished the best i could for that release.Some known issue may still appear and be corrected later on in a small patch or just in a new release
+-Release will only contains the final product for "include version number" wich is polished the best i could for that release.Some known issue may still appear and be corrected later on in a small patch or just in a new release (most likely a new release)

 -Debug Branch issue should not be added into issue only master Branch issue should be told